Metnova 500/1000 SR

 – Shock,

-v) Acute or chronic disease which may cause tissue hypoxia
+v) Acute or chronic disease which may cause tissue hypoxia such as:

 – Cardiac or respiratory failure,